 Shipbuilding is one of the fastest growing industries in Bangladesh with great potentials.
-This industry has become a major promising industry in recent years when the locally made ships began to be exported.
+The ship building industry in Bangladesh has become a major promising industry in recent years when the locally made ships began to be exported.
 Bangladesh has now over 200 shipbuilding companies across the country, mostly concentrated in Dhaka, Chittagong, Narayanganj, Barisal and Khulna regions.

 Bangladesh has a long history of shipbuilding dating back to the early modern era.
 Due to the riverine geography of Bangladesh, ships have been playing a major role in the trade affairs of the people of Bangladesh since the ancient times.
 A medieval European traveler Caesar Frederick documented that the port city of Chittagong and Sandwip were manufacturing hubs of large ships during the mid 15th century.
 The famous Moroccan traveler Ibn Batuta of 14th century said that there used to be large fleets of warships docked in various ports of the country.